cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-copy.md

     Specify the `*` wildcard character to delete error log information for existing tables in the current database.
 Specify the string `*.*` to delete all database error log information, including error log information that was not deleted due to previous database issues.
 If \* is specified, database owner privilege is required.
 If `*.*` is specified, operating system super-user privilege is required.

-When a Greenplum Database user who is not a superuser runs a `COPY` command, the command can be controlled by a resource queue.
+When a Cloudberry Database user who is not a superuser runs a `COPY` command, the command can be controlled by a resource queue.
 The resource queue must be configured with the `ACTIVE_STATEMENTS` parameter that specifies a maximum limit on the number of queries that can be run by roles assigned to that queue.
-Greenplum Database does not apply a cost value or memory value to a `COPY` command, resource queues with only cost or memory limits do not affect the running of `COPY` commands.
+Cloudberry Database does not apply a cost value or memory value to a `COPY` command, resource queues with only cost or memory limits do not affect the running of `COPY` commands.

 A non-superuser can run only these types of `COPY` commands:

 -   `COPY FROM` command where the source is `stdin`
 -   `COPY TO` command where the destination is `stdout`

-For information about resource queues, see "Resource Management with Resource Queues" in the *Greenplum Database Administrator Guide*.
+For information about resource queues, see "Resource Management with Resource Queues" in the *Cloudberry Database Administrator Guide*.

 ## File Formats